MenBrial/vim-bbye/README.md

 Installing
 ----------

-The easiest and most modular way is to download Bbye to `~/.vim/bundle`:
+The easiest way to install Bbye is to use a plugin manager.

+Otherwise download Bbye to `~/.vim/bundle`:

 ```sh
 mkdir -p ~/.vim/bundle/bbye